3rianO3yrne/3rianO3yrne.github.io/README.md

 ## License

-The original content of this project (including blog posts, writings, images, etc.) is copyrighted by me, Brian O'Byrne, as the author and creator of this content.
+The original content of this project (including but not limited to images, blog posts, original writing, etc.) is copyrighted by me, Brian O'Byrne, as the author and creator of this content: Copyright (c) 2025 Brian O'Byrne.
+All rights reserved.

-The underlying source code used to format and display that content is licensed under the [MIT license](/LISCENSE).
+The underlying source code used to format and display the content is licensed under the [MIT license](/LISCENSE.md).

 ## Deployment